PierreSenellart/provsql/doc/source/user/aggregation.rst

 :sqlfunc:`expected` and the others report. ``ORDER BY`` an aggregate with a ``LIMIT`` is the filter of that rank (see :ref:`limit`), so the top ``k`` groups are those that are among the first ``k`` in a world.

+``dense_rank()`` counts the distinct values instead of the groups, so it reads the values of the aggregate as data: the aggregate is exploded into one row per value it takes (see :ref:`explode-agg-value`), those values are deduplicated over the whole relation, and the rank of a group counts the ones up to its own value.
+The deduplication is done once, for every partition at once, and only the counting is per row: this keeps it out of a correlated subquery, which ProvSQL does not track when it groups rows of its own.
+A ``dense_rank`` over an aggregate whose values cannot be exploded, a ``sum()`` for instance, keeps the untracked window above, with its ``WARNING``.

 ``ORDER BY`` on a window value sorts on its displayed value.